Jmukakalisa/sugar-trap-dashboard/README.md

 ---
 ### Candidate's Choice — Market Opportunity Score
-I added a **Market Opportunity Score** — a composite metric that ranks each snack category by its untapped potential using the formula: opportunity_score = (avg_protein / max_protein) - (avg_sugar / max_sugar) + (avg_fiber / max_fiber)
+I added a **Market Opportunity Score**, a composite metric that ranks each snack category by its untapped potential using the formula: opportunity_score = (avg_protein / max_protein) - (avg_sugar / max_sugar) + (avg_fiber / max_fiber)

 Rather than asking a client to interpret a scatter plot, this condenses the analysis into a single, boardroom-ready number per category.
 Bars & Granola scores highest, independently confirming our scatter plot recommendation.
 This addition demonstrates that data insights must be translated into actionable business language to drive real decisions.